MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/customize-controlled-folders.md

 You can specify if certain apps are always considered safe and give write access to files in protected folders.
 Allowing apps can be useful if a particular app you know and trust is being blocked by the controlled folder access feature.

 > [!IMPORTANT]
-> By default, Windows adds apps that it considers friendly to the allowed list—apps added automatically by Windows are not recorded in the list shown in the Windows Security app or by using the associated PowerShell cmdlets.
-> You shouldn't need to add most apps.
+> By default, Windows adds apps that are considered friendly to the allowed list.
+Such apps that are added automatically are not recorded in the list shown in the Windows Security app or by using the associated PowerShell cmdlets.
+You shouldn't need to add most apps.
 Only add apps if they are being blocked and you can verify their trustworthiness.

 When you add an app, you have to specify the app's location.
 Only the app in that location will be permitted access to the protected folders.
 If the app (with the same name) is in a different location, it will not be added to the allow list and may be blocked by controlled folder access.